dajimenezriv/react_native_advanced_concepts_course/README.md

 However, it's deprecated, so we are going to mock the data.<br>
 Create a deck to like or dislike a job.<br>
 Then, we have a review screen where we can apply for a job.

+### Section 12: Offline Data Persistence

+Persist the storage of redux.

+### Section 13: Push Notifications

+Get the notifications permissions and log notifications content in the console.<br>
+We can check them using https://expo.dev/notifications.